 This representation is the fourth in the compilation chain (see Architecture).
-Its main difference with the previous desugared representation is that scopes have been lowered into regular functions, and enums and structs have been lowered to sum and product types.
+Its main difference with the previous desugared representation is that scopes have been lowered into regular functions.
 The default calculus can be later compiled to a lambda calculus.

 The module describing the abstract syntax tree is Dcalc.Ast